Is It Hard To Make Fake Rocks?

 This granite concrete texture stamp is ideal for almost any artificial rock project.
 The aggressive texture produces the most realistic rock appearance as well as

 being the most forgiving to use for people new to making artificial rocks.
-These stamps measure approximately 10" in circumference and are made by Steve specifically for entry level enthusiasts to use for making artificial rocks.
+These stamps measure approximately 8" to 10" in circumference and are made by Steve specifically for entry level enthusiasts to use for making artificial rocks.
 If you would like to buy this texture skin from Steve they are $40 each or a set of 3 for $99.

 Slate Texture Stamp